 The last course required for certification is titled "Practicum".
 This is the semester when students do their Student Teaching.
 Partnerships with specific school districts and schools have been established to host UT Arlington Residents.
 We work closely with specific schools to build strong mentoring relationships between teachers and students, and therefore place all students in partner school settings.
 Students are not able to select the district or school for their placement.

 Field Application Deadline

 Students must apply for Student Teaching with the Office of Professional Development.
-Fall applications are accepted between January 2 - March 1 and spring applications are accepted during month of October.
+Fall applications are accepted during month of February and spring applications are accepted during month of October.
 Orientations for Student Teaching are set for August and December.
 Please email the Program Coordinator/Director for specific dates.